radixdlt/community-scrypto-examples/games/rpg/README.md

 ```
 resim call-method $c create_character 100,$xrd 1
 ```
-7. Take your character and fight!
-But first, export the NFT IDs of everything you got when you created a character.
+7. Before you fight, export the NFT IDs of everything you got when you created a character.
 ```
 resim show $a
 weapon=[ResourceAddress of the NFT with string "Stick"]